jxnpass/jxnpass.github.io/_posts/2023-12-5-IsaiahToBOM-DC.md

 As an example, say verse *v* is written "the Lord loves His children", and verse *w* says "God loves His children."
 Removing the stopwords would give us one account of each word 'loves', 'His', and 'children.'
 However, 'Lord' and 'God' would differ.
 That means both verses *v* and *w* are vectors with five binary elements (i.e. 1s and 0s).
 Computing *v* and *w* using the equation above would procure a cosine similarity score of .75.

-The similarity scores were then classified to simplify the reference value.
+The similarity scores were then classified to simplify the verse into a type of reference.
 - Direct Quote = .75 to 1
 - Shared Language = .25 to .75
 - Similar Theme = 0 to .25